 Conclusion

 Interrail means crossing borders almost daily, and that's where a Europe eSIM shines: a single plan, all countries covered, and zero hassle at each station.
-Install it at home, activate it when you start your route, and forget about searching for phone stores with your backpack on.
+Install it at home, activate it at the start of your trip, and forget about looking for phone stores with your backpack on.
 Travel with a Europe eSIM and have data throughout your train journey from the first platform to the last.